 “Let the children come to me, and do not prevent them; for the Kingdom of heaven belongs to such as these” (Mt 19:14).

 Again we see the disciples refusing access to Jesus.
-The scriptures are not clear why they are consistent in acting in this way.
+The scriptures are not clear why they consistently act this way.
 We see them doing so with the blind man Bartimaeus, the tax collector Zacchaeus, and the Canaanite woman.
 In today’s reading, they are refusing access to children.
-The consistent characteristic of each who are being refused is that they are considered to be on the periphery of Jewish society.
+The characteristic of each of those being refused is that they are considered to be on the periphery of Jewish society.

-Jesus is consistent in his ministry of paying particular interest to the individual person.
+Just as consistent as the disciples are in turning away those in need, Jesus consistently pays particular interest in the individual person in their particular need.
 He welcomes the children and blesses each one of them.
 Jesus continually acknowledges and affirms the dignity of each person he meets, especially those neglected and ignored.
-Those who have been on the periphery, those who have been on the other side of the glass looking in, Jesus gives admittance to.
+Those who have been on the other side of the glass looking in, Jesus gives admittance.
 Jesus bridges the divide of separation through his presence and healing touch.

-To enter the Kingdom of heaven, we must be willing to trust and place, as children, even more so, as infants, our total dependence on God alone, not on our own initiative or effort.
+To enter the Kingdom of heaven, we must be willing to trust and place, as children, even more so, as infants, our total dependence on God alone, instead of relying on our own initiative or effort.
 There is nothing we can do to earn our way into heaven.
 The entrance into the Kingdom of heaven is a free gift of God’s grace.
-This gift is not about our worthiness, for all of us fall short, it is about our willingness to acknowledge our utter dependence on our loving God and Father and accept the invitation he offers us to be in relationship with him.
-And then, we are not to prevent others from having access to this wonderful gift, but we are to share the same invitation we have received with others.
+This gift is not about our worthiness, for all of us fall short.
+It is about our willingness to acknowledge our utter dependence on our loving God and Father and accept the invitation he offers all of us to be in relationship with him AND to resist the temptation to prevent others from having access to this wonderful gift.
+We are to share the same invitation we have received with others.

 Photo: A stained glass image of Jesus with children at Our Lady of the Angels Cathedral, Los Angeles, CA.